- Trekking in Nepal

 - Tangboche Monastery

 - Hillary Museum

 Everest Base Camp Trek Overview

 Trekking along the foothills of The Mighty Himalayas in Nepal is considered one of the best adventure sports in the world.
 The adventure into the foothill of the Highest peak of the world is a lifetime memory and achievement.
-The 16 days trekking in Nepal offers tourists from around the world to explore the cultural and natural wonders of the Khumbu Region.
+The 16 days trekking in Nepal offers to explore the cultural and natural wonders of the Khumbu Region.

 The superb views of the mountains, the amazing local life, and the living style of the Sherpa people, occasional encounters with the wildlife, are the major attractions of this trek.
 Everest Base Camp Trek kicks off with a scenic flight to Lukla Airport (considered as one of the adventurous airports in the world).
 It then gradually goes up to Namche Bazar, Tengboche then to Everest Base Camp.
 The trip then signs off with a stunning sunrise view from Kalapathar.

 Visiting old Buddhist heritages and vibrant monasteries in the lap of the mighty Himalayas, colorful rhododendron and pine forests to barren, rugged and rocky trails, walking in the lifeless and barren ice-fields ar some of the great adventure in Everest Base Camp Trek.
 Reaching Everest Base Camp ( 5,364 m) and summiting Kalapatthar ( 5,545 m) to experience the amazing panoramic view of mountainscapes with peaks like Mount Everest, Pumori, Lhotse, etc. is one of the most amazing lifetime experience and achievement to any trekkers or travellers.